So what exactly was this challenge? At the center of it was a gumball machine.

 The idea: to use District Hall as a location to test out some on-the-edge concepts around Augmented Reality and Internet of Things.

-The challenge is simple: Are you able use your smartphone (Android or Apple iPhone) to interact with augmented reality images around District Hall and discover the secret word to unlock a prize?
+The challenge was simple: Use your smartphone (Android or Apple iPhone) to interact with augmented reality images around District Hall and discover the secret word to unlock a prize?

 The catch: you have to use Augmented Reality, and a variety of other future-oriented technologies.

-In version 1.0, the prize is dispensed by the gumball machine.
+In version 1.0, the prize was dispensed by the gumball machine.

-The Challenge debuts in mid-March, 2018, at District Hall.
+The Challenge debuted in mid-March, 2018, at District Hall.

 BTW, WHAT’S MIXED REALITY?